Ever wondered to yourself why your dog seems so hyper right after taking a bath? Well, we have some good ideas that might help you know why:

 To Dry off

-Unless you’re using a professional dryer chances are your dog’s still going to be damp after a bath, even after going through six or seven towels.
+Unless you’re using a professional dryer chance are your dog’s still going to be damp after a bath, even after going through six or seven towels.
 And yes I’m sure like me you’ve been the victim of getting soaked by the dog shake many times.
 I think of that as their own form of justice, and I’m sure many times it’s well deserved.

 When your dog is let loose after a bath you might observe him rolling around on the ground.
 It’s just another way for dogs to dry off.
 After my dog has a bath she’ll run around the house and start rubbing her body up against the furniture.
 She also does it after she comes in from the rain, and it’s just a way for her to help dry off.